petervaro/python/README.md

 - All the unused built-in and magic functions/methods are removed
 - All the unused keywords and notations are removed

+### Installation

+Download the files from the `compiled` directory.
+If you are on SublimeText, navigate to your `Packages/Python` folder (if you are using Sublime Text 3 you have to create an empty folder with the name *Python*) and copy `Python.tmLanguage` into it (if you are on Sublime Text 2, you probably want to rename the file before placing to `Python3.tmLanguage` or something).

+To use *Cython* definition go to/create `Packages/Cython` folder and place `Cython.tmLanguage` inside it.

+And last but not least navigate to `Packages/User` folder and copy `Gloom.tmTheme` into it.
+Then go to user-settings, and change your old color theme to the new one.

 ### Contribute

-Every help is appreciated and more than welcome -- my goal is to make the *'defacto'* language bundle for python 3+.
-If you want to submit a change, please use the following conventions:
+Every help is appreciated and more than welcome -- my goal is to make the *'de facto'* language bundle for python 3.
+If you want to submit a change, please use the following conventions when editing the original python files:

 - variables uses `underscore_separated_names`,
 - all files uses 4 spaces for indentation,